 There’s been a lot of early childhood education (ECE) research over the years.
 By now we know that children learn differently, so it makes sense that there would be numerous education theories and methods teachers can employ in their classrooms.

-What is the Montessori method?
+What is the Montessori Method?

 Dr. Montessori believed that children learn better when they’re choosing what to learn, and that philosophy is present in Montessori classrooms today.
 A Montessori classroom likely looks different than what you’re used to.
 Things that make it unique include:

 - Various activity stations for children to choose from throughout the day